 —Jay G. Silverman, PhD, director, Violence Prevention Programs, Harvard School of Public Health

 Lundy Bancroft has thirty years of experience in the fields of abuse, trauma, and recovery.
 He has published seven books, including the best-seller Why Does He Do That?
-He is the former Training Director of Emerge, the nation’s first counseling program for men who abuse women, and has been involved in 2000 cases as a counselor and supervisor.
+Bancroft is the former Training Director of Emerge, the nation’s first counseling program for men who abuse women, and has been involved in 2000 cases as a counselor and supervisor.
 He has also served extensively as a custody evaluator, child abuse investigator, and expert witness, and has presented to 350 audiences across the U.S. and abroad.
-Lundy is the creator of the Peak Living Network, a free emotional healing community that welcomes both women and men (though not abusers, even if they claim to be changing), following the principles taught in his book The Joyous Recovery.
-Lundy’s new book, In Custody, is a suspense novel that takes on the anti-mother bias and corruption in the family courts.
-It is his first work of fiction, but it portrays a legal system that is entirely real.
+Bancroft is the creator of the Peak Living Network, a free emotional healing community that welcomes both women and men (though not abusers, even if they claim to be changing), following the principles taught in his book The Joyous Recovery.
 Learn more here.

 Renowned speaker and author Jenny Ward has crossed the continent, bringing play, mindfulness workshops to Visa, Google, YouTube, Merrill Lynch, the Girl Scouts, YMCA, Stanford, Dove, Nickelodeon, the Bowman School, the Palo Alto Unified School District, Toronto School District, and many other corporations and nonprofits organizations.
-Her individual clients have enjoyed working with Jenny on parenting and play, high conflict divorce, stress eradication, mindfulness tools for trauma, and play-based healing for more than a decade.
-Her work has been recognized in many media outlets.
+Her individual clients have enjoyed working with Jenny on parenting and play, stress eradication, mindfulness tools for trauma, and play-based healing for more than a decade.
 A graduate of the State University of New York, New Paltz, where she majored in psychology, Jenny received her MFA from New York University.
-She is a licensed yoga educator (specializing in trauma-informed yoga therapy and family yoga), High Conflict Divorce Coach, Licensed Mediator, Certified Parent Coordinator, and Child educator for over 30 years.
+She is a licensed yoga educator specializing in trauma-informed yoga therapy and family yoga.
+She is also a Licensed Mediator, Certified Parent Coordinator, and child educator for over 30 years.
 Learn more here.